opendatacube/governance/conduct/reporting_events.md

-# Project Open DataCube Code of Conduct - Reporting Guide - Open DataCube Events
+# Project Open Data Cube Code of Conduct - Reporting Guide - Open Data Cube Events

 You can make a personal report by: